templeblock/polyedit/README.md

 * [jsoncpp](https://github.com/open-source-parsers/jsoncpp)

 ### Building
+**In VS2013/2015 (untested on anything else) the build must be set to "Release" instead of "Debug".**

 The project looks for libraries to link against in the /include/ and /lib/ directories.
 Include and lib are in the repo for VS2013 - if you have any other compiler, drop the SFML and jsoncpp include directories in the project's include directories, and do the same for the lib, and it should compile; make sure to switch the dlls out as well.

 It has been tested on VS2013 and VS2015 - just switch out the libs/dlls for the corresponding ones for your compiler.